Codedwells/LCG/CONTRIBUTING.md

 11. Congratulations!
 You've made your first contribution to [LCG](https://github.com/Codedwells/LCG/graphs/contributors)!

 🏆 After this, the maintainers will review the PR and will merge it if it helps move the LCG project forward.
+Otherwise,\
-Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase.
+it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase.

+---

+> Your PR

+> When making your 🚀PRs please do them in small chunks e.g after revamping the navbar make a PR.
+This ensures\
+the PRs are manageable and easy to review.
+Thank for taking interest in this project.

+>💝 Your contribution is appreciated.

 ---